adamkobor/micronaut-r2dbc-jooq-flyway-testcontainers-poc/README.md

 # Micronaut R2DBC + jOOQ + Flyway + Testcontainers PoC

-This PoC is about integrating jOOQ into Micronaut by using R2DBC and Reactor, while Flyway is still able to use JDBC to manage schema migrations.
+This PoC is about integrating jOOQ into Micronaut by using R2DBC with reactive streams/Kotlin coroutines, while Flyway is still able to use JDBC to manage schema migrations.

 This example uses: